DanielTian97/agentic_rag_predictions/README.md

     --top-k 3
 ```

 Use `--model r1_searcher` for R1-Searcher.
 The supplied dense index is expected to be the prepared HNSW-backed E5 PyTerrier-DR FlexIndex used by the retrieval pipeline.
-HNSW is part of the index configuration and is not exposed as a separate CLI option.

 The trajectory-level probing output records the intermediate answers and confidence traces; supplying `--features-output-csv` additionally writes the aligned `prob` and `diff_prob` features used by the probing-enhanced prediction head.